 - 2010 – Goggin/Harrington/Rose/Wi – 3AM/1PM -6/64.

-From a correlating course perspective, there is undoubtedly a form link between TPC River Highlands and a number of other parkland golf courses.
+From a correlating course perspective, there’s undoubtedly a form link between TPC River Highlands and a number of other parkland golf courses.
 The course here features Bentgrass with Poa Annua mixed green surfaces, and as we know the latter is a problem for many players.
 So a look at west coast courses which feature Poa Annua isn’t a bad angle in my view, namely Torrey Pines, Pebble Beach and Riviera Country Club.

 A look at Dustin Johnson’s west coast resume tells you all you need to know.
 A 2-time winner at Pebble Beach (2009, 2010) a winner at Riviera Country Club (2017) amongst 10 top 10 finishes.
-“DJ” also has a 3rd place at Torrey Pines (2011) to his name and is a 2-time winner (2013 + 2018) on the rolling Bermudagrass green course at Kapalua.
+DJ also has a 3rd place at Torrey Pines (2011) to his name and is a 2-time winner (2013 & 2018) on the rolling Bermudagrass green course at Kapalua.

-Johnson may not be the best example so let’s take Xander Schauffele.
-A winner at Kapalua (2019), with supporting runner-up (2020) and 5th (2021) on the Plantation Course, Xander has also finished runner-up and 3rd at TPC Scottsdale (2021 + 2022).
-From a Poa Annua perspective 2nd (2021 Farmers Insurance Open) and 7th (2021 U.S. Open) at Torrey Pines, Schauffele also finished 3rd at the Pebble Beach-hosted 2019 U.S. Open and was 4th (2024) at Riviera Country Club.
+Johnson may not be the best example, so let’s take Xander Schauffele.
+A winner at Kapalua (2019) with supporting runner-up (2020) and 5th (2021) on the Plantation Course, Xander has also finished runner-up and 3rd at TPC Scottsdale (2021 & 2022).
+From a Poa Annua perspective, 2nd (2021 Farmers Insurance Open) and 7th (2021 U.S. Open) at Torrey Pines, Schauffele also finished 3rd at the Pebble Beach-hosted 2019 U.S. Open and was 4th (2024) at Riviera Country Club.

 How about defending champion Scottie Scheffler?
 7th at the Torrey Pines-hosted U.S. Open in 2021, 7th (2022) and 10th (2024) at Riviera Country Club, plus 6th (2024) at Pebble Beach prior to winning the Travelers, highlight a player who could contend on Poa Annua.
-7th (2023) and 5th (2024) on the Plantation Course at Kapalua also chime-in with DJ and Xander.
+7th (2023) and 5th (2024) on the Plantation Course at Kapalua also chime in with DJ and Xander.

 Keegan Bradley fits too.
 2nd (2023), 4th (2017) and 5th (2018) at Torrey Pines, Keegan has also finished 2nd (2012) and 4th (2015) at Riviera Country Club.
 4th at Kapalua (2013) forms a similar, if not quite as successful west coast footprint to Johnson and Schauffele.